Sharp Testable Implications of Encouragement Designs: Introduction

-For the setting with a binary treatment, a binary instrument, and a binary outcome, \cite{balke1997bounds,balke1997probabilistic} provide the first set of inequalities that sharply characterize when the distribution of the observed data is consistent with instrument exogeneity and monotonicity, using a linear programming formulation. \cite{kitagawa2015test} studies these inequalities when the outcome is allowed to be continuous and, importantly, demonstrates that the inequalities are sharp constructively.
+For the setting with a binary treatment, a binary instrument, and a binary outcome, \cite{balke1997bounds,balke1997probabilistic} provide the first set of inequalities that sharply characterize when the distribution of the observed data is consistent with instrument exogeneity and monotonicity.
+Their results are obtained through a linear programming formulation. \cite{kitagawa2015test} generalizes these inequalities when the outcome is allowed to be continuous and importantly, shows they are sharp constructively.
 He further proposes a corresponding test. \cite{mourifie2017testing} leverage the intersection bounds framework of \cite{chernozhukov2013intersection} to construct an alternative test based on the same testable implications.
-As shown by \cite{vytlacil2002independence}, the model considered in the papers above is equivalent to the nonparametric selection model in \cite{heckman2005structural}, who also discuss testable implications in the binary setting with a possibly continuous instrument. \cite{kedagni2020generalized} derive a set of sharp inequalities and a corresponding test for instrument exogeneity with a possibly multi-valued treatment and instrument. \cite{sun2023instrument} derives a set of inequalities with a possibly multi-valued treatment and instrument, under instrument exogeneity and the ``unordered monotonicity'' assumption of \cite{heckman2018unordered}, but does not establish that these are necessarily sharp.
-As we explain in Remark \ref{rem:unordered} below, however, the ``unordered monotonicity'' assumption is not implied by, nor does it imply, our assumption. \cite{kwon2024testingmechanisms} characterize sharp testable implications in the setting with a multi-valued treatment and a binary instrument\footnote{However, we note that they frame their contribution in the context of developing tests for mediation analysis.}.
+When the treatment and the instrument are binary, the model in this paper is equivalent to the model studied in \cite{imbens1994identification}.
+In that case, we recover the inequalities in \cite{balke1997bounds,balke1997probabilistic} and \cite{kitagawa2015test}.
+However, both the inequalities and our construction to establish their sharpness beyond this special case are, to our knowledge, novel to the literature.
+As shown by \cite{vytlacil2002independence}, the model considered in the papers above is equivalent to the nonparametric selection model in \cite{heckman2005structural}, who also discuss testable implications in the binary setting with a possibly continuous instrument. \cite{kedagni2020generalized} derive a set of inequalities for instrument exogeneity with a binary outcome, a possibly multi-valued treatment and a multi-valued instrument, and further show they are sharp when both the treatment and the instrument are binary. \cite{kitagawa2021identification} derives a set of sharp inequalities for instrument exogeneity with a continuous outcome, a binary treatment, and a binary instrument. \cite{sun2023instrument} derives a set of inequalities with a possibly multi-valued treatment and instrument, under instrument exogeneity and the ``unordered monotonicity'' assumption of \cite{heckman2018unordered}, but does not establish that these are necessarily sharp.
+As we explain in Remark \ref{rem:unordered} below, however, the ``unordered monotonicity'' assumption is not implied by, nor does it imply, our assumption. \cite{kwon2024testingmechanisms} characterize testable implications in the setting with a multi-valued treatment and a binary instrument\footnote{However, we note that they frame their contribution in the context of developing tests for mediation analysis.}.